 Yes.
 The struggle is real.

-The problems with the conventional pursuit of goals (i.e., new year’s resolutions) are well-documented at this point.
+The problems with the conventional pursuit of goals in life (i.e., new year’s resolutions) are well-documented at this point.

 People tend to rely too much on self-discipline and eschew forming useful habits.
 People tend to bite off more than they can chew, so to speak, setting goals that are far above their ability or knowledge level and then becoming frustrated when they make little to no progress towards them.
 People are tempted to take “shortcuts” to achieve a goal that may actually sabotage themselves in the long-run, like starving yourself to lose weight, or cheating to get a good grade on a test.2